Nowow/Everdamned/README.md

 **Installation**

 1) install all of the requirements flagged as Mandatory, and preferably the rest as well
 2) install this mod with your preferred mod manager as regular, or copy the contents of the mod's archive into Skyrim Special Edition Data folder for manual installation (not recommended).

 **Credits**

 All assets are either made by me from vanilla assets or come from mods with open permission (or i asked for permission directly).
 In latter case, they can be found in a dedicated *_imported folder in /meshes/Everdamned or /textures/Everdamned.
 Important to note, 90% of them are not copied as is, but modified by me to some degree, sometimes they are not recognizable anymore, but I decided to leave them where they are for convenience.

-MissLeeches - it was her mod that awakened the interest for vampiric media in me, that still holds to this day and led to the creation of this mod. also shamelessly stole some cool strings
+MissLeeches - it was her mod that awakened the interest for vampiric media in me, that still holds to this day and led to the creation of this mod
-EnaiSiaion - assets from Sacrosanct, Apocalypse and Ordinator. thanks for all the amazing mods of Enairim as well as Sacrosanct, how do I get off Ordinator, its just so good, someone please help me.
+EnaiSiaion - assets from Sacrosanct, Apocalypse and Ordinator. thanks for all the amazing mods of Enairim as well as Sacrosanct, how do I get off Ordinator, its just so good, someone please help me
-MihailMods - used Fleder from his Vampire Beasts mod and Foglings from Foglings mod. hid mods are a staple of my load order and also seems like a very pleasant guy
+MihailMods - used Fleder from his Vampire Beasts mod and Foglings from Foglings mod. hid mods are a staple of my load order and also seems like a swell guy
-KittyTail - learned most of VFX that I can do with NIFs from dissecting their numerous mods of insane quality, also used some assets noptasis - Arcanum is my favorite spell mod and a huge inspiration, also used some assets Aipex8 - used his Cold-Flame textures and gradients, also like Coldharbour Resummoned very much juhaaa - crouch idle from Sky Idles iRetrospect - sprinting jump animation
+KittyTail - learned most of VFX that I can do with NIFs from dissecting their numerous mods of insane quality, also used some assets
+noptasis - Arcanum is my favorite spell mod and a huge inspiration, also used some assets
+Aipex8 - used his Cold-Flame textures and gradients, also like Coldharbour Resummoned very much
+juhaaa - crouch idle from Sky Idles
+iRetrospect - sprinting jump animation
 JaySepra - breathing SFX
-Shepiao - Tasha's Hideous Laughter laugh tracks steelfeathers' Lost Grimoire - psychic explosion mesh r/skyrimmods discord - for help with mod development
+Shepiao - Tasha's Hideous Laughter laugh tracks
+steelfeathers' Lost Grimoire - psychic explosion mesh
+r/skyrimmods discord - for help with mod development

 FAQ